valentine-morozov/mr-nft-bot/README.md

 # About
-This bot is an example of a guide about how to build NFT bot using Covalent API https://www.covalenthq.com/
+This bot is a part of a guide about how to build NFT bot using Covalent API https://www.covalenthq.com/